fkiller/SpacetimeBasedRenderer/README.md

 npm run build # type-checks + production build (requires Node 18+ to avoid syntax errors)
 ```

+## HTTPS for real hardware
+- `npm run dev` now serves over HTTPS with a self-signed cert in `.cert/` (generated automatically with `openssl` if missing).
+Trust the cert in your OS/browser for WebXR on physical headsets.
+- If `openssl` is unavailable, the dev server falls back to HTTP; install it or drop your own cert/key into `.cert/localhost-cert.pem` and `.cert/localhost-key.pem`.

 ## Controls
 - Right hand: trigger to select black holes or the watch UI.
 Laser visually bends near masses.
 - Left hand: watch UI (on the left grip) to add/remove black holes and change mass.